camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/update.md

 ```

 :::note
-If you have specified on the first installation certain values, you have to specify them again on the upgrade either via `--set` or the values file and the `-f` flag.
+If you have specified on the first installation certain values, you have to specify them again on the update either via `--set` or the values file and the `-f` flag.
 :::

-For more details on the Keycloak upgrade path, you can also read the [Bitnami Keycloak upgrade guide](https://docs.bitnami.com/kubernetes/apps/keycloak/administration/upgrade/).
+For more details on the Keycloak update path, you can also read the [Bitnami Keycloak upgrade guide](https://docs.bitnami.com/kubernetes/apps/keycloak/administration/upgrade/).

-## Version upgrade instructions
+## Version update instructions

-In additional to the [general upgrade instructions](#general-upgrade-instructions), the following sections are only needed if you are upgrading to v8.0.13 or the versions after v8.0.13.
+In additional to the [general update instructions](#general-update-instructions), the following sections are only needed if you are updating to v8.0.13 or the versions after v8.0.13.

 ### v8.0.13